 - Click Test to test the domain settings connection.

-- If the test is successful, select Save to save the new domain.
-If not, correct the information as required, then test the settings again.
+- If the test succeeds, click Save to save the new domain.
+If not, correct the information as required, then retest the settings.

 Endpoint users can manually connect FortiClient Telemetry to FortiClient EMS by specifying the IP address for FortiClient EMS in FortiClient.
 This process is sometimes called registering FortiClient to FortiClient EMS.